- What is Data Analytics?

 - An investigation of slow shipments in a particular region is conducted by a freight company.

 - Analyzing which marketing activities increased trial registrations at a SaaS company

 - Diagnostic analytics could help cybersecurity analysts determine the relationship between security ratings and data breaches, for instance.

 - Many aspects of health care can be supported by diagnostic analytics, including diagnosing medical problems

 3) Predictive Analysis

-An advanced branch of data engineering, predictive analytics combines statistical modeling, data mining techniques, and machine learning to make predictions about future outcomes.
+An advanced branch of data engineering, predictive analytics combines statistical modelling, data mining techniques, and machine learning to make predictions about future outcomes.
 Predictive analytics tell you what is likely to happen.
 It takes advantage of the advances of descriptive and diagnostic analytics to distinguish groups from exceptional cases and to predict future trends, making it a vital forecasting tool.
 Predictive analytics allows companies to identify risk and opportunity patterns in this data.

 Applications of Diagnostic Analysis in Business: